Dance Science Symposium 2022

 University of Massachusetts Amherst

 Department of Music & Dance

-The 2021 Dance Science Symposium took place on Tues. - Fri., March 9-12, 2021, online via Zoom and was free of charge.
-Registration Form.
-Presented in conjunction with the "Beyond the Proscenium: Access" Dance Conference on Sat., March 13.
+The 2021 Dance Science Symposium took place on March 9-12, 2021, online via Zoom, free of charge, and was presented in conjunction with the "Beyond the Proscenium: Access" Dance Conference on Sat., March 13.

 About the Symposium

 The Dance Science Symposium is an annual meeting that aims to bring together dancers and dance scientists to discuss critical and emerging research within the field of dance science and medicine.
 Grounded in the premise that science is not separate from art, the symposium features original research conducted by professional dancers who are simultaneously active in the field of dance science and medicine.
 The panel of speakers will reflect diversity in praxis and theory with respect to their dance training and performance histories, as well as in their respective areas of scientific inquiry and expertise.
 Presentations will address pertinent questions related to dance training and performance in research, as well as illustrate novel applications of dance-based practices or interventions in community contexts and/or clinical populations.
 The symposium will culminate in a panel discussion on the current state of research in dance science and medicine, with space for musings and insights as they relate to the next steps and evolutions for research in dance.

 The Dance Science Symposiums are hosted by LAB:SYNC (Director, Dr. Aston K. McCullough, Assistant Professor of Dance Science) and the Program in Dance (Director, Thomas Vacanti, Associate Professor of Dance) of the Department of Music & Dance, College of Humanities & Fine Arts, UMass Amherst.